Ed Joyce

 After qualifying to play for England, Joyce was a member of the squad in the 2006–07 Ashes series and 2007 World Cup.
 Since dropping down the pecking order for selection with England, Joyce got special dispensation from the International Cricket Council (ICC) to play for Ireland in the 2011 World Cup.

 He was one of the eleven cricketers to play in Ireland's first ever Test match, against Pakistan.
 On 24 May 2018, he announced his retirement from all professional cricket.
 In June 2019, Joyce was appointed as the interim head coach of the Ireland women's cricket team.

 Early life

 He was born in Dublin, educated at St. Patrick's Primary School, Bray, County Wicklow and at Presentation College, Bray, and studied economics at Trinity College, Dublin.

 County career

 Middlesex

 Joyce made his Middlesex debut in 1999 and won the NBC Denis Compton Award in 2000.
 He has been a regular member of the first team since 2002, in which year he averaged 51 and scored four hundreds.
-Joyce replaced Owais Shah as acting county captain midway through the 2004 season, but was not appointed for the 2005 season.
+Joyce replaced Owais Shah as acting county captain midway through the 2004 season, but was not appointed for the 2005 season with Ben Hutton taking over.

-Joyce captained the Middlesex team to victory in the 2008 Twenty20 Cup.
-After this competition, the captaincy was handed to Shaun Udal, and later it became apparent that the player's future at Middlesex was uncertain as his current contract was expiring and he had not agreed to sign an extension.
+Joyce was acting captain for most of the 2008 season in the absence of the injured Ed Smith this included leading the Middlesex team to victory in the 2008 Twenty20 Cup.
+After this competition, the captaincy was handed to Shaun Udal whilst there was uncertainty around Joyce's long-term future at the club.